 Written off due structural damage, engines and parts stripped and the fuselage abandoned, resting on 44 gallon drums in the scub.

-In 1976 Bob Eastage in Melbourne, owner of flying CAC Mustang VH-BOB, acquired Adastra Aerial Surveys Hudson VH-AGX (ex A16-122) which was badly damaged in a takeoff accident at Horn Island Qld on 21 December 1973.
-It was shipped to Melbourne and moved to RAAF Point Cook where an airworthy rebuild was intended.
+In 1976 Bob Eastgate in Melbourne, owner of CAC Mustang VH-BOB which flew from the (then) civilian hangars area at RAAF Point Cook, acquired Adastra Aerial Surveys Hudson VH-AGX (ex A16-122).
+It had been badly damaged in a takeoff accident at Horn Island Qld on 21 December 1973.
+Eastgate had it dismantled at Horn Island and shipped to Melbourne and moved to RAAF Point Cook where he planned an airworthy rebuild.
 The nose section had been wrecked, so Bob Eastgate arranged to have the nose section of A16-244 at Kalumburu detached from the fuselage and moved by truck to Derby WA, then onward road tranaport to Melbourne.

 In the event, the rebuild of VH-AGX did not proceed, Bob became involved in other warbird ventures, including acquiring another Hudson A16-22.
 In November 1996 an exchange deal with the RAAF Museum was negoiated, in which the museum received the Eastgate Hudson collection as a future restoration project, in return for a number of CAC Winjeels, which have been restored to airworthy and resold.

 The nose of A16-244 remains in storage with the RAAF Museum.

 after its landing accident at Drysdale 4 November 1943.

 |The same Hudson in October 1967.
 The upper rear fuselage has been cut out for use at the mission.